MrHedmad/kerblam-paper/src/main.typ

   label: <fig:kerblam>
 )

-Kerblam! is a command-line tool written in Rust that incentivizes researchers to use a common, standardized filesystem structure, adopt containerization technologies to perform data analysis, leverage remote file storage when possible, package and make container images publicly available to re-run pipelines for reproducibility purposes (see @fig:kerblam:flow).
+Kerblam! is a command-line tool written in Rust that incentivizes researchers to use a common, standardized filesystem structure, adopt containerization technologies to perform data analysis, leverage remote file storage when possible, and create and publish readily executable container images to the public to re-run pipelines for reproducibility purposes (see @fig:kerblam:flow).
 These aims try to allow and promote the principles described above.

 The most basic skeleton of the project layout implemented by Kerblam! can be seen in @fig:kerblam:layout.